Ardian Ismajli: Youth

 On 5 June 2017, Ismajli received a call-up from Kosovo U21 for a 2019 UEFA European Under-21 Championship qualification match against Norway U21 and made his debut after being named in the starting line-up.

 Senior

-On 2 October 2016, Ismajli received a call-up from Kosovo for a 2018 FIFA World Cup qualification matches against Croatia and Ukraine, but a day before joining with national team, he injured during derby match between Dinamo Zagreb and Hajduk Split.
-On 29 May 2018, Ismajli made his debut with Kosovo in friendly match against Albania after being named in the starting line-up.
+On 2 October 2016, Ismajli received a call-up from Kosovo for a 2018 FIFA World Cup qualification matches against Croatia and Ukraine, but a day before joining with national team, he was injured during a derby match between Dinamo Zagreb and Hajduk Split.
+On 29 May 2018, Ismajli made his debut with Kosovo in a friendly match against Albania after being named in the starting line-up.

 Albania

 Ismajli received the Albanian citizenship on 26 October 2018.
 On 7 November 2018, Ismajli received a call-up from Albania for the 2018–19 UEFA Nations League match against Scotland and friendly match against Wales.